au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 You can check out and get the entire code in a form of notebook and also run it on colab from this [Github Repo](https://github.com/au1206/Fine_Tuning_BERT)

-If this was helpful consider sharing it with more people so thay can also learn about it...
+If this was helpful consider sharing it with more people so they can also learn about it...

 Coming up Next:
 - BERT Annotated Paper